A Guide to Practicing the Piano

 II.
 WHAT TO PRACTICE

-• Of course, first and foremost, you practice your pieces.
-As mentioned in Chapter 1, it may be wise not to practice too many compositions at once to reduce the information needed to be processed by our brains.
+Of course, first and foremost, you practice your pieces.
+As mentioned in Chapter 1, it may be wise not to practice too many compositions at once to reduce the amount of information that needs to be processed by our brains.

-• It is crucial to choose pieces that challenge you and that you like.
+It is crucial to choose pieces that challenge you and that you like.
 From an early age, playing music from many different periods is advisable to develop a broad taste for different styles.
-Don't choose pieces that are outside your technical reach.
+Avoid selecting pieces that are beyond your technical capabilities.
 Learning to play music takes time, and you will get there through mindful practice.
 Be patient.
 In choosing excellent pieces suitable for your level, the advice of a good piano teacher may be needed.
 Another good way is to follow graded music exams that progressively help you go through the piano repertoire and, at the same time, encourage a broad taste of styles.

 III.
 WHAT CAN YOU DO AWAY FROM THE PIANO